dvelasquezc/dvelasquezc.github.io/_research/trade_violence.md

 ---
-title: Trade Liberalization and Domestic Violence
+title: Foreign Policy Can Kill Us: The Effect of Trade Liberalization on Domestic Violence
 coauthors: Alberto Chong
 pubstatus: mimeo
 presented: "no"